you-just-want-attention/all-about-mnist/README.md

     * SerializationDataset: Arrange the data
     * CalculationDataset: Automatically make operations
     * ClassificationDataset: Making data lable, which is result of arithmetic
+- if you want to use jupyter notebook and test it, click [code](https://github.com/you-just-want-attention/image-captioning/blob/master/scripts/mnist-data-calculation-pipeline.ipynb)

 ![](/assets/equation1.png)